Book your Inca Trail 2027 with AB Expeditions, local experts in small-group adventures. Don’t miss out!

 • Almost all hikers succeed in reaching the saddle of the mountain and see the colored stripes and colors eroded for years.

-• Photoshoots with Llamas and Alpacas are available on the rainbow mountain for a few coins up to you.
+• Photoshoots with llamas and alpacas are available on the Rainbow Mountain for a few coins.

-• Locals sell Coca tea, hot drinks, beers, woolen gloves up in the Rainbow mountain.
+• Locals sell coca tea, hot drinks, beers, and woolen gloves up in the Rainbow Mountain.

 • Altitude-related problems are the most common reason climbers grapple on the way up to the main viewpoint.